chadYeo/My-Tamagotchi/README.md

-# My-Tamagotchi
-Privacy Policy
+# Privacy Policy: My Tamagotchi
-App: My Tamagotchi (package com.ciy.tamagotchi) Effective date: July 1, 2026
+Effective date: July 1, 2026

 My Tamagotchi is a virtual pet game.
 This policy explains what information the app handles, how it is used, and the choices you have.
 The short version: we do not collect, store, or sell your personal information.
 Your pet lives on your device, and your game data never leaves it.
 The only third-party data processing happens through Google AdMob, which shows ads in a child-safe, non-personalized configuration.